jo/couchdb-best-practices/README.md

 `proxy_pass`
 target](http://stackoverflow.com/questions/20496963/avoid-nginx-decoding-query-parameters-on-proxy-pass-equivalent-to-allowencodeds)).
-But there is no way to convince nginx not messing with the url when rewriting the proxy behind a subdirectory, eg `http://my.couch.behind.nginx.com/_couchdb/mydb/foo%2Fbar`
+But there is no way to convince nginx not messing with the url when rewriting the proxy behind a subdirectory, e.g.
+`http://my.couch.behind.nginx.com/_couchdb/mydb/foo%2Fbar`